EmergentProperly/MIDIMesh/README.md

 - F-Droid submssion (?)

-- ~~Tackle the recently introduced 16kb pagefile requirement for submission to the Play Store~~ ~~(unlikely to do this if 3rd party development is killed off for Android, priority for this is significantly reduced for now)~~ Priority is low.
+- ~~Tackle the recently introduced 16kb pagefile requirement for submission to the Play Store~~ ~~(unlikely to do this if 3rd party development is killed off for Android, priority for this is significantly reduced for now)~~ Priority for both issues is currently low.

 - Look into semantic versioning requirements etc...